 Q: How do I get from Phnom Penh to Koh Rong?

 A: To get from Phnom Penh to Koh Rong, you can take either a bus, a taxi, or a flight to Sihanoukville, and then take a ferry from Sihanoukville to Koh Rong.
 For all the latest information, please read: Phnom Penh to Koh Rong.

 Q: How do you get to Sihanoukville airport?

-A: You can now fly directly into Sihanoukville from Kuala Lumpur, Ho Chi Ming City, and Macau – The first international flights to the airport.
-From the 1st of July 2019, you will be able to fly directly from Bangkok to Sihanoukville airport.
-The new weekly flights, provided by AirAsia, will operate 4 times per week and will make the journey from Bangkok to Koh Rong even easier.
+A: You can now fly directly into Sihanoukville from Bangkok, Kuala Lumpur, Ho Chi Ming City, and Macau – The first international flights to the airport.
+The weekly flights, provided by AirAsia, operate 4 times per week and make the journey to Sihanoukville even easier.

 Q: Is there WiFi on Koh Rong?

 A: There is now free WiFi on most areas of Koh Rong, though it can be slow and unreliable.

 A: Please ignore what you might read elsewhere – Koh Rong is NOT just a party island!
 Yes, the main tourist area, Koh Touch, has a reputation for being quite lively, but there are MANY other areas that are peaceful, relaxing, and truly mesmerising.

 Even on Koh Touch itself there are beautiful, quiet areas a little further down the beach.

 Please read our Hotel Guide and Beach Guide for more information.